XinyuanWangCS/xinyuanwangcs.github.io/_news/announcement_8.md

 related_posts: false
 ---

-[Kimi-VL Technical Report](https://arxiv.org/abs/2504.07491) is publish on Arxiv!
+[Kimi-VL Technical Report](https://arxiv.org/abs/2504.07491) is published on Arxiv!
 I worked on its computer-use capability as a core contributor.